cis110/cis110.github.io/policies/grading_policies.md

 The grading for the course will _tentatively_ consist of:

-- Homework Assignments - 60%
+- Homework Assignments and Project - 64%
-- Midterm 1 Exam - 10%
+- Midterm 1 Exam - 12%
-- Midterm 2 Exam - 10%
+- Midterm 2 Exam - 12%
 - Check-in Quizzes - 12%
-- Live Coding Submissions - 8%

-    **The professors reserve the right to adjust grading policies.
-Final grade determinations are made by the professors.**
+    **The professor reserves the right to adjust grading policies.
+Final grade determinations are made by the professor.**

 ---
 Homework Grades